koii-network/docs/run-a-node/k2-validators/how-to-run-a-k2-validator.md

 :::info

-This guide is only for version 1.16.4 of our validators which are running on our test net: testnet.koii.network
+This guide is only for version 1.16.6 of our validators which are running on mainnet: mainnet.koii.network

 At this time we support Ubuntu 20, 22, and 24.